ChenZhao44/ChenZhao44.github.io/_posts/2020-08-27-ZXCalculus.jl.md

 ```

 The above examples showed how `ZXCalculus.jl` works as a circuit simplification engine in `YaoLang.jl`.
-Now, let's open the black box for more details about `ZXCalculus.jl`.
+Now, let's see what's behind the scene.

 ## ZXCalculus.jl